 If a medication is prohibited in sport, you should use an alternative and permitted medication where possible.
 If an alternative is not an option, then the athlete needs a Therapeutic Use Exemption (TUE) in order to take the medication.

-Athletes who are competing at a national or international level will need a TUE before they take a medication.
+Athletes who compete at a top level MAY need a TUE before they take a medication.
+You will need to check the criteria.